The content listed below is non-accessible for the following reasons.

-By September 2021, all images will have meaningful text alternative.
+All images will have meaningful text alternative.
 Purely decorative images will have blank alt text.

 - Some images include text as part of the image, so people using a screen reader cannot access the information.
 This fails the WCAG 2.1 success criterion 1.4.5.

-By September 2021, all images containing text will have a suitable text alternative to include the image text.
+All images containing text will have a suitable text alternative to include the image text.

 Issues with links and keyboard operability

 - Some links do not use text that is meaningful out of context, which can result in users of screen readers not being able to understand the link without reading the surrounding text and users of speech recognition software being less able to target links accurately using voice commands.
 This fails the WCAG 2.1 success criterion 2.4.4.

 - The colour of the link text does not meet the minimum contrast requirements against the background.
 This can limit the site’s accessibility for people with low vision, poor eyesight or colour blindness.
 This fails the WCAG 2.1 success criterion on 1.4.3.

 - Links are not visually evident without colour vision.
 This can limit the site’s accessibility for people who cannot perceive colour differences.
 This fails the WCAG 2.1 success criterion on 1.4.1.